What properties can be cited with a Grass and Weed Neighborhood Services & Enforcement Violation?

 - If the grass has been mowed the inspector will close out the case as "completed by owner".

 - If the grass is still taller than 9", the inspector will send the violation to Venues, Parks & Arts for mowing.

-- After the grass is mowed, Code Enforcement will bill the owner for work performed and administrative costs PLUS issue an ordinance violation ticket.
+- After the grass is mowed, Neighborhood Services & Enforcement will bill the owner for work performed and administrative costs PLUS issue an ordinance violation ticket.

 - If the owner fails to pay, they will be sent to collections for the invoice/violation ticket.

 Please call 311 with details of the specific location.

 Once an inspector cites an active violation, the property owner is sent a letter.
 They have 10 days to take care of the issue.
 After the 10 day period the inspector will perform a re-inspection.
 If the issue has not been resolved, a City crew will mow the lot and the property owner will be sent a bill for the services.

 There will be no costs unless the violation is sent to our crew for cleanup.
 The property owner will be charged for services rendered, administrative fees, and an ordinance violation ticket.
 Under South Bend Municipal Code Section 19-35, for every abatement completed by Venues, Parks & Arts, a $250 fine will be imposed.

 If the property is under Continuous Enforcement, a different fee structure applies: